Martín Tovar y Tovar

 Martín Tovar y Tovar (10 February 1827 – 17 December 1902) was a Venezuelan painter, best known for his portraits and historical scenes.

 Biography

 Tovar was born and died in Caracas.
-His father, Antonio María Tovar (1791–1860), was a former official of the Spanish government who had retired after receiving a serious bullet wound during the War of Independence.
+His father, Antonio María Tovar (1791–1860), was a former official of the Spanish government who had retired after receiving influenza.
 His mother, Damiana Tovar Liendo (c.1805–1844), was from Caracas.
 The family had been living in exile in Puerto Rico, but returned to Venezuela immediately before Tovar's birth.

 He received his first lessons from Celestino Martínez who, at the age of nineteen, had just become an instructor at the "Academia de Dibujo" (Drawing Academy).
 Later, Tovar studied at the Academy itself with Antonio José Carranza and at the "Colegio de La Paz" with Carmelo Fernández.
 In 1844, he joined with Fernández and two other artists to acquire a lithography workshop owned by German emigrants.